 Founded in 1957 by Manuel Greenhill, Folklore Productions has represented artists in the folk, traditional and roots music worlds for over fifty years.

 In addition to arranging personal appearances and recordings, the company publishes songs through Folklore Music, Chandos Music and Hillgreen Music, and administers Tortoise Music and Terrapin Music.

 Since Mitchell Greenhill joined his father in 1976, the company has expanded into the areas of record production and sound design/music composition for theater.
 Representing the third generation, Mitch’s son Matthew Greenhill joined in 1997, and has helped to broaden the company’s international horizons.
-In 2011, Folklore joined forces with Mel Puljic, a major force in North American artist representation with an unrivaled knowledge and expertise in world music.
+In 2011, Folklore joined forces with Mel Puljic, a major force in North American artist representation.

 Manuel Greenhill (1916-1996)